antariess/c-pokemon/README.md

 - Grass - Lower attack, higher HP, basic chance to evade, weak against Fire

 Implementation:
 - Pokemon base class in Pokemon.cs, stats as above.
-Added sound property with default value and private set method.
+Added sound property with default value and private set method, cannot be changed outside of constructor.
+- The need for a separate pokemon folder has arisen, so all pokemon now exist there.
+- File for each different pokemon, which will make more sense once methods are added.
+- Most pokemon attributes are fields, which can be overridden and are in extending classes' constructors.
+Maintaining default value of sound throughout extensions.